Compactness

 Formally, a subcover is a subcollection of a cover, that is still a cover.

-So if you consider this particular cover…
+So if you consider any particular cover…

-…this is a subcover of it. …this is not.
+…you might get a subcover of it. …and you might not.

 How many pancakes can we remove?